Help & Recovery from Panic Attacks

 I like to define agoraphobia as fear of fear.

-avoid situations that you're afraid might cause you to panic.
-You might avoid being alone, leaving your home or any
+which you avoid situations that you're afraid might cause you to panic.
+You might avoid being alone, leaving your

 People with agoraphobia often have a hard time feeling safe in any public place, especially where crowds gather.